Chorionic Villous Sampling

 The aim of SIRT is to reduce the size of tumours in the liver so as to be able to prolong the life of the patient, while at the same time maintaining or improving quality of life.
 After SIRT your doctor may assess the results of your treatment in a number of ways including the following:

-A CT Scan (sometimes know as a CAT Scan) is a radiology image of the liver where the tumours can be seen.
+A CT Scan is a radiology image of the liver where the tumours can be seen.
 Prior to your SIRT you will have a CT scan.
 This initial scan is done before your SIRT and is sometimes known as a “baseline” scan and is used to compare with scans taken after SIRT.
 This follow up scan can then be used by your doctor to see if your tumours have reduced in size since the treatment.
 The follow up CT scan is normally done from 4 weeks up to 3 months after your treatment.

 A PET scan is another type of scan that is sometimes used by your doctor to determine your response to SIRT.
 If your doctor determines that you require this scan you will have a scan before your treatment and another scan following your SIRT.